paperjuice/ShipsOverUDP/README.md

 - tests
 - better understanding of Xandra & KafkaEx
 - add behaviour to all api modules
+- show in the readme the coding standard document

 WHAT IS LEFT:
 RabbitMQ at first cause ez and then we try Kafka cause better performance per broker